heiniglab/hawe2021_meQTL_analyses/README.md

 meth ~ geno + pheno + geno:pheno + covariates
 ```

 The following phenotypes were examined: smoking (yes/no), BMI and estimated proportions of CD8 T cells, CD4 T cells and monocytes.
-The analysis was once performed restricted to the cosmopolitan meQTLs and once in a genome-wide cis analysis.

-### iQTLs at cosmopolitan meQTLs

-### Genome-wide cis-iQTLs

 For the genome-wide cis iQTL analysis, we ran the analysis using [tensorqtl](https://github.com/broadinstitute/tensorqtl).
 We performed the analysis separetly for each cohort and phenotype and parallelized over the chromosomes, submitting to a GPU server with a slurm workload manager (see scripts in `interactionQTL/tensorqtl_runs`), e.g.